payara/Payara-Community-Documentation/general-info/contributing-to-payara.md

 Portions Copyright [2016] Payara Foundation and/or its affiliates
 ```

-## Getting Payara
+## Getting the Payara Source Code
-You will need to create a personal Github account and fork the repository at [GitHub](https://github.com/payara/payara.git) to yourself.
-There are more detailed guides on github, [here](https://guides.github.com/activities/forking/) and [here](https://guides.github.com/activities/contributing-to-open-source/), but the commands below should get you started:
+You will need to create a personal GitHub account and fork the repository at [GitHub](https://github.com/payara/payara.git) to yourself.
+There are more detailed guides on GitHub, [here](https://guides.github.com/activities/forking/) and [here](https://guides.github.com/activities/contributing-to-open-source/), but the commands below should get you started:

+When on the Payara GitHub page, click on the "Fork" button on the top right.
+This will create your own fork of Payara as a remote repository on your GitHub account.

 ![](../images/forkingpayarafromgit.png)

-Once you have your own up-to-date version of payara, you can now download it to your computer.
+Once you have your own up-to-date fork of payara, you can now clone the repository (creating a local repository on your computer).

-Install git on your local environment and use the below command to download your remote copy of payara:
+Install Git on your local environment and use the below command to download your remote copy of payara:

 ```
 git clone https://github.com/<YourUsername>/Payara
 ```

-Add the Payara git as an upstream to ensure that you are always able to synchronise yourself with the project as it goes forward.
-Run the following two commands within your local git repository:
+Add the Payara Git as an upstream to ensure that you are always able to synchronise yourself with the project as it goes forward.
+Run the following two commands within your local Git repository:

 ```
 git remote add upstream https://github.com/payara/Payara